 Sun: Full sun to light shade.
 More sun produces more blooms.

 Propagation: Seed or cuttings.
-May reseed in favorable conditions.
+It will reseed in favorable conditions.

 Uses: Ornamental, wildlife attractor, low hedge.

-rabbit-protected environment.
-The butterfly is a Cloudless Sulphur.
+month.
+The butterfly in the photograph is a Cloudless Sulphur.